-Based on your responses to the EA Readiness Assessment, your organization has its Business and IT goals and objectives defined and the IT goals are traceable to the organization's strategic business intent.
-Your EA Program is underway and the organization has the commitment and budget for EA Program development.
+Based on your responses to the EA Readiness Assessment, your organization has at least some of its Business and IT goals and objectives defined and IT goals have traceability to the organization's strategic business goals and objectives.
+Your EA Program is in the planning stages and should be underway within the next six months.
+The organization has the commitment by executives, the CIO and the State Government Council (SGC) is serving as the impetus for developing an Enterprise Architecture; however, no budget exists for EA Program development.